Arches National Park vs Canyonlands National Park: which one should you visit?

 Unfortunately, the park is fairly small with only 120sqmi of space so it does fill up fast, If the park is full they will turn visitors away until it opens up again, usually in the evening.
 You have to get there before 9am or after 4pm in the busy season to even get into the park, even if you get in it doesn't mean you'll be able to park where you want to see every arch you want to see.

 crowded (may not have a parking spot in the area you want)

 the park fills up early (could get turned away)

 Canyonlands National Park

 Canyonlands National Park is almost the opposite of Arches, since at Arches you see large towering rock formations above you, at Canyonlands, everything will go into the ground below you.
-This park is quite interesting with the large expanses of canyons that spread out across the 527sqmi of desert, giving you tons of space to see this unique landscape.
+This park is quite interesting with the large expanses of canyons that spread out across the 527sqmi of the desert, giving you tons of space to see this unique landscape.

 This park greets roughly 777,000 visitors a year, and with the extra space, you have the option to get into this park at any time during the day, though it can still be busy at sunrise or sunset at popular areas such as Mesa Arch.

 With the Colorado River running through it, the park is divided up into 4 separate areas: Island in the Sky (most popular area), The Needles, The Maze, and the Colorado River.
 Each area has its unique opportunities to explore the Utah desert, with Island in the Sky being the most accessible by shorter hikes and driving routes.